gheenc/Computational-Methods/pset4/README.md

 I tested the API again for Oklahoma.
 !['API for calling Oklahoma](api_call_oklahoma.png)

-I also instituted a css style page (in GitHun final project/static).
+I also instituted a css style page (in GitHub final project/static).

 ## Code Appendix
 ## Problem 1